 In today’s fast-changing world, the stakes are high.
 And for many companies, they couldn’t be higher.
-It’s becoming more and more challenging to achieve the level of sales that enable your business to thrive.
+It’s becoming more and more challenging to achieve the level of sales that enables your business to thrive.

 Most businesses are doing a lot of things right to satisfy customers: They’re offering competitive solutions that provide value to multiple departments.
 They’re also following up with high-level service to ensure that customers achieve the results they expect.
 That makes the marketplace an extremely competitive one.